Islamophobia

 Alexandre Miquel, an anthropologist, situates this discourse within a deeper logic.
 "When capitalism gets nervous, it needs a structural enemy.
 For decades the conflict was economic, but when this conflict is considered resolved, the clash becomes cultural.
 And that's where Islam appears as the perfect enemy."
 This is not an improvised construct: "Christianity presents itself as inherent to liberalism, as the foundation of modernity, freedom, and democracy.
 Islam, on the other hand, is constructed as its negation.
 This idea was formulated by Huntington, adopted by fascism, and is reproduced today by parties like Vox with hardly any variation."
 This enemy, he adds, is not abstract.
 "In the Balearic Islands, Islam is embodied in a very clear figure: the Moroccan, who embodies all the discontent."
 And he emphasizes a dimension that is often left out of the debate: social class.
 "We're talking about people who were born here, who studied here, who are trying to get to university, but who come from working-class and farming families.
 The real problem is one of class, but a narrative is constructed to shift the blame onto a vulnerable group."

-Miquel insists that the success of this discourse has nothing to do with reality, but rather with how fear is internalized.
-"We don't operate rationally, but from our gut.
+Miquel insists that the success of the discourse has nothing to do with reality, but rather with how fear is internalized.
+"We don't operate rationally, but from the gut.
 The narrative begins by explaining something that people think they recognize, but then fear is incorporated."
 This mechanism is reinforced with simple phrases. "'I haven't seen it, but I know it's there.'
 Why?
 Because they saw it on TikTok."
-The result is a normalization of rejection: "A problem is created that didn't exist before, an entire group is stigmatized, and daily life becomes a constant source of suspicion.
+The result is a normalization of rejection: "A problem is created that didn't exist before, an entire group is stigmatized, and daily life becomes one of constant suspicion.
 And that, when it becomes normalized, is the most dangerous thing."

-A cup of hot tea arrives at Nassim's table.
-He clasps his hands together, concluding the conversation with a statement: "Improving the country means providing jobs, more security, and eliminating unemployment.
-The path forward, of course, is not confrontation."
+Hot tea arrives at Nassim's table, who clasps his hands to close the conversation with a statement: "Improving the country means providing jobs, more security, and eliminating unemployment.
+The path, of course, is not confrontation."